lonnie-smith/gnomic/data/sampleData/greene_a_kind_of_life_2.md

 ---
-title: A Kind of Life
+title: A Sort of Life (1972)
 author: Greene, Graham
 date: 10/28/2015
+tags:
+    - Boredom
+    - Curiosity
-tags: Boredom, Curiosity, Suicide
+    - Suicide
+    - Autobiography
 ---

 Graham Greene's character is weirdly opaque.
 He tormented by an emotion he describes as "boredom," which he treats in adolescence with the "drug” of Russian roulette: